po1sigala/live/01-Class-Content/09-NodeJS/01-Activities/18-Stu-Package-npm/README.md

 ## 💡 Hints

-* How does the `-y` save us some time when running `npm init`?

-* What does the `-g` flag do when running `npm install`?
+How does the `-y` save us some time when running `npm init`?
+What does the `-g` flag do when running `npm install`?

 ## 🏆 Bonus

 If you have completed this activity, work through the following challenge with your partner to further your knowledge:

 * How would we create our own `package.json` files?

-* How did `npm` know to install `inquirer` when we ran `npm i` in the `/package/` folder?
+How did `npm` know to install `inquirer` when we ran `npm i` in the `/package/` folder?

 Use [Google](https://www.google.com) or another search engine to research this.

 ---

-2020 YEAR Trilogy Education Services, LLC, a 2U, Inc. brand.
+© 2020 Trilogy Education Services, LLC, a 2U, Inc. brand.
 Confidential and Proprietary.
 All Rights Reserved.